ziadkhaled204/TravelAgencyWithSpringBoot/README.txt

-1 - create the database on MySQL
+1 - create the database on MySQL (you will find MySQL file with some data use it to create your database)

 2 - make sure that database connected well from the properties file